lucakbb/eth-study-planner/README.md

 Moreover, add a document ```general/lastCourseUpdate``` which contains the field ```date```.
 This date serves as a reference for the local cache, indicating the last update of the courses and determining when a refresh is required.

+Finally, you should configure your Firebase project to use AppCheck.
+To do so, follow this [official AppCheck setup guide](https://firebase.google.com/docs/app-check/ios/app-attest-provider).

 # How to Contribute
 We greatly appreciate your interest in contributing to the app.
 Below, you will find a concise guide on how you can support the project and get involved effectively.